 Q: What are the requirements to transfer divisions?

-A: Students must submit a Division Transfer Request Form prior to March 15 prior to the academic year for which transfer is sought, have a cumulative GPA of at least 3.00 and for first year evening to day transfers, you must take Constitutional Law, Property and Legal Research and Writing II in the evening division.
+A: Students must submit a Division Transfer Request Form prior to March 15 prior to the academic year for which transfer is sought.
+Division transfers are subject to space availability and at the discretion of the Associate Dean who will consider, among other things, entering credentials, performance in law school, and anything else the Associate Dean considers relevant.
+For first year evening to day transfers, you must take Constitutional Law, Property and Legal Research and Writing II in the evening division.

 Q: Is there a fee to transfer divisions?